Filipe Bordon

-Filipe Bordon (born 24 June 2005) is a Brazilian professional footballer who plays as a centre-back for Italian club Südtirol on loan from Lazio.
+Filipe Bordon (born 24 June 2005) is a Brazilian professional footballer who plays as a centre-back for club Lazio.
+He is the son of former Brazilian international Marcelo Bordon.

 Club career

-Born in Ribeirão Preto, Filipe Bordon played in the youth categories of Botafogo, Inter de Bebedouro, Ferroviária and Athletico Paranaense.
-In September 2023 he was loaned by Lazio, being acquired definitively in 2024.

-On 10 July 2025, Bordon was loaned by Südtirol in Serie B, with an option to buy.
+Born in Ribeirão Preto, Bordon played in the youth categories of Botafogo, Inter de Bebedouro, Ferroviária and Athletico Paranaense.
+In 2024, he was acquired by Lazio, who loaned him out to Südtirol in Serie B with an option to buy on 10 July 2025.

 International career

 Despite also having Italian citizenship, on 23 August 2024, Bordon chose to defend the Brazil under-20 team, being called up by coach Ramon Menezes for the friendlies held against Mexico on 5 and 8 September.
 Bordon was also part of the winning squad of the 2025 South American U-20 Championship.

-Personal life

-Filipe is son of the former footballer Marcelo Bordon, and brother of the also footballer Ricardo Bordon.